-We review the carrying amounts of long-lived assets for potential impairment when events occur or circumstances change that indicate the carrying values of such assets may not be recoverable.
 During the 2015 third quarter, as a result of the continued decline in oil prices and expected slower recovery, we performed a recoverability test for our respective asset groups.
 Based on the results of our recoverability test, the current carrying values of our asset groups are fully recoverable through our future estimated cash flows and thus were not subject to impairment at September 30, 2015.
 The determination of our forecasted cashflows for the respective asset groups included underlying assumptions and estimates with regard to dayrates, utilization, operating costs and capital expenditures associated with each rig based on its expected operating status (i.e. operating, stacked, etc.).
-During the 2015 fourth quarter, in response to the continuing deterioration of oil prices and market conditions, we updated our recoverability analysis to address significant changes in assumptions for our respective asset groups.
-Based on the results of our analysis, the respective asset groups were deemed recoverable and were not subject to impairment at December 31, 2015.
-Should current market conditions worsen or persist for an extended period of time, an impairment of the carrying value of our long-lived assets could occur.

-Although no impairment of our asset groups was identified as a result of our 2015 third and fourth quarter analyses, during the year ended December 31, 2015, we recorded \$12.5 million of provisions for reduction in carrying value of assets.
-During the 2015 fourth quarter management made a decision to exit the Drilling Services business in the Colombia market.
-As of December 31, 2015 there were three-rigs in the country.
-One of the rigs is being marketed for operations outside of Colombia, and for the remaining two rigs, components of the rigs that are useable elsewhere in our operations are being re-deployed and the carrying value of the remaining components has been written-off, resulting in a provision for reduction in carrying value of \$4.8 million.
+Although no impairment of our asset groups was identified as a result of our 2015 recoverability analyses, during the year ended December 31, 2015, we recorded \$12.5 million of provisions for reduction in carrying value of assets.
+During the 2015 fourth quarter management made a decision to exit the Drilling Services business in Colombia.
+As of December 31, 2015, there were three-rigs in the country.
+One of the rigs was marketed for operations outside of Colombia, and for the remaining two rigs, components of the rigs that were useable elsewhere in our operations were re-deployed and the carrying value of the remaining components was written-off, resulting in a provision for reduction in carrying value of \$4.8 million.
 In addition, during the 2015 fourth quarter, to adjust to the lower level of current and expected drilling activity, we performed a review of certain individual assets within our asset groups and recorded a \$4.3 million provision for reduction in carrying value of assets primarily related to drilling equipment in our International & Alaska Drilling segment.
 During the 2015 second and third quarters, the Company wrote-off a combined \$3.2 million related to certain international rental tools and drilling rigs that management concluded were no longer marketable and the carrying value of the rigs and equipment was no longer recoverable.